amjuz/Demo-Project/README.md

 - open the cloned repo in terminal
 - npm i or pnpm i or bun i , according to your preference
 - npm run dev
-- you view the live web page by going to localhost:3000
+- you can view the devlopment server by going to localhost:3000

  run the development server: